 We may need to pass the data we collect to third parties [“Sharing Parties”]: –

-- for administrative purposes: conference venues and Trainers will need to receive some of your basic personal data (name, contact number) so that we can organize and run our training services efficiently.
+- for administrative purposes: conference venues and Trainers will need to receive some of your basic personal data (name, contact number) so that we can organise and run our training services efficiently.

 - for tax and accounting purposes: basic customer data may be required by HM Revenue & Customs so that we can comply with the tax laws and regulations of this country.